Richard LeParmentier: Career

 After appearing in a Fringe theatre production that was broadcast by the BBC, LeParmentier was granted an Equity union membership card and toured with the Incubus Theatre Company.
 His first film role was as lawyer Felix Hoffman in the 1974's Stardust and the following year he appeared in the film Rollerball.
 He also made numerous appearances on British television.
 His most prominent role was that of Admiral Motti, the arrogant, mocking Imperial officer who is choked by Darth Vader in Star Wars (1977), after Vader finds his "lack of faith disturbing".
 Mark Newbold, writing on the official Star Wars website, described the role as leaving "an indelible imprint on the Star Wars galaxy, helping to illustrate the fearsome powers of Lord Vader as well as the arrogance and malice of a bloated and over-confident Empire."
 LeParmentier had auditioned for the role of Han Solo, one of the film's main characters.
 The auditions for Star Wars were also used for Brian DePalma's Carrie and LeParmentier was cast as the high school principal in the latter.
 The film's production was delayed for nine months, so LeParmentier had to drop out of the role, with his role being recast to Stefan Gierasch.
-He was offered a two-line role as a customs officer in Star Wars, but deemed the part too small.
-Star Wars writer and director George Lucas cut the part, and the following month LeParmentier was cast as Motti.
-Additionally prior to gaining the role, LeParmentier was initially to portray a "Mos Eisley bureaucrat named Montross."
+For Star Wars he was initially offered a two-line role as a "Mos Eisley bureaucrat named Montross."
 However, before production began, the character was ultimately omitted from the film.
+The following month LeParmentier was cast as Motti.

-LeParmentier had a minor role in Superman II with his then-wife Sarah Douglas and Terence Stamp (who later portrayed Supreme Chancellor Valorum in Star Wars: Episode I – The Phantom Menace).
-He also had roles in films such as Octopussy (1983), which also featured another Star Wars actor, Jeremy Bulloch and Who Framed Roger Rabbit (1988) as Lt.
+LeParmentier had a minor role in Superman II with his then-wife Sarah Douglas.
+He also had roles in films such as Octopussy (1983) and Who Framed Roger Rabbit (1988) as Lt.
 Santino.
 His last screen role was in 1992, and from 1988 his focus became largely writing and producing.
 He wrote for several British television series including The Bill and Boon, with his writing partner Paddy Fletcher.
 He founded the production company Three Rivers Productions in 2008.
 LeParmentier became a "staple" of the Star Wars and science-fiction convention circuit, and made a cameo appearance in an online commercial for the 2012 Xbox 360 video game Kinect Star Wars, which re-created his famous scene from Star Wars.
 At the time of his death, he was working on Motti Now, a parody of Apocalypse Now, featuring other Star Wars alumni such as Kenneth Colley, Jeremy Bulloch, Garrick Hagon and Jerome Blake.